List of A Certain Magical Index characters: Roman Orthodox Church

-Matthai serves as a Pope of the Roman Catholic Church.
+Matthai serves as a Pope of the Roman Orthodox Church.
 When the magic world discovered the existence of Tōma and his right hand's power, he is convinced by Fiamma to declare him an enemy of the world and a heretic that must be eliminated.
 When he later learned about Fiamma's deception, Matthai is suddenly attacked by his powerful spell that could destroy Vatican City but he diverts the spell on himself to save the city.
 He is later hospitalized and manages to recover from his wounds.
 Matthai then quells the riot in Rome and takes back the church's leadership from the bishops who supported Fiamma.
 He is contacted by Vasilisa to work together in bringing down the Star of Bethlehem.
 He steps down from his position after World War III.